offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 In the example above, `X perform(Y &var1, Z &var2) { ... }` needs `Y` and `Z` to be types that support the plus operator (+) on each other (e.g. `int` and `short`).
 Setting them to types that don't support the plus operator typically causes cryptic compilation error, especially if the user is only making use of the template and isn't familiar with its innards.

-To mitigate this problems, concept_TEMPLATEs may be provided within a template: A concept_TEMPLATE is a predicate, evaluated at compile-time (not runtime), to determine if the substituted types on some template have the properties needed to be used within it.
+To mitigate these problems, concept_TEMPLATEs may be provided within a template: A concept_TEMPLATE is a predicate, evaluated at compile-time (not runtime), to determine if the substituted types on some template have the properties needed to be used within it.
 Concept_TEMPLATEs themselves are templates where the `concept` keyword is used followed by a named expression that returns a `bool`.

 ```c++
 template <typename T1, typename T2, typename TR>